- Guatemalan Residence Requirements

 The FBI will not provide copies of arrest records to individuals other than the subject of the record.
 Please be aware that the requesting entity may require that the results of a criminal record check be apostilled.
 If this is a requirement, please note that U.S. Embassy Guatemala cannot do apostilles and this procedure will have to be completed by the U.S. Department of State.
 Please contact the FBI directly for more information on this matter.

 The U.S. Embassy does not provide fingerprinting services.
 In order to have your fingerprints taken, you must take a fingerprint card to a local enforcement agency to request this service.
 Fingerprint cards can be downloaded from the FBI’s website: Finger Print Card (PDF – 110KB).
-In Guatemala City, fingerprints can be obtained at the Central Office of the Policía Nacional Civil, located in Zone 1.
+In Guatemala City, fingerprints can be taken at the Gabinete Criminalistico of the Policía Nacional Civil, located in Zone 6.

 Once the prints have been taken, you must follow the instructions on the FBI website to obtain a Criminal Record Check.